10 tips and tricks for a better night’s sleep

 Don’t bring work, reading or TV to bed.
 If sleeping is an issue for you, experts recommend only using your bedroom for sleeping and sex.
 So don’t lie there for three hours tossing and turning, or stay up late working in your room - get up and do a soothing activity.

-This is an important one!
 Use a blackout blind and wear earplugs.
-In the evening time, try to keep the lights low and avoid exposing yourself to harsh light – there’s that computer again!
-Don’t look at your phone or computer for at least an hour before bed and keep your actual bedroom as dark as possible.
+In the evening time, try to keep the lights low and avoid exposing yourself to harsh light.
+Avoid looking at your phone or computer for at least an hour before bed and keep your actual bedroom as dark as possible.
 That means unplugging any bright alarm clocks.

 Naps can be a great energy booster during the day, but try to have them earlier in the afternoon and limit them to around 20 minutes.
 Remember though, if you have insomnia or other more serious sleep issues, it's not recommended that you nap during the day.
 Check out our article on napping here.